Categorification of algebraic quantum field theories: Introduction and summary

 In order to motivate why it is reasonable to describe quantum observables of gauge theories by locally presentable $\bbK$-linear categories, let us first recall why ordinary AQFTs assign associative and unital $\bbK$-algebras.
 From the point of view of quantum theory, a (non-commutative) algebra $A\in \Alg_\bbK$ is interpreted as a quantized function algebra on the phase space $X$ of a physical system, i.e.\ $A$ arises as a (deformation) quantization of the commutative algebra $\O(X)$ of $\bbK$-valued functions on $X$.
 If $X$ is a sufficiently ``nice'' space (in technical terms, $X$ is an affine scheme over $\bbK$), there is no loss of information when passing from $X$ to its function algebra $\O(X)$.
 This explains why it is justified to quantize the space $X$ by quantizing its function algebra $\O(X)$. \sk

 However, many important examples of phase spaces that feature in physics are {\em not} of this ``nice'' kind.
-For instance, if the phase space $X$ is a {\em stack}, as it happens to be in a gauge theory, it is in general not true that $X$ is faithfully encoded by its function algebra $\O(X)$, which in this case is a dg-algebra, see e.g.\ \cite{ToenAffine}.
-As an illustrative example, let $G$ be a finite group and consider the quotient stack $\mathbf{B}G := \{\ast\}//G$, which is a non-trivial stack, namely the classifying stack of principal $G$-bundles.
+For instance, if the phase space $X$ is a {\em stack}, as it happens to be in a gauge theory, it is in general not true that $X$ is faithfully encoded by its function algebra $\O(X)$, which in this case is a dg-algebra.
+To understand the example below, let us recall that stacks are higher categorical spaces that are compared by a suitable kind of weak equivalences (in contrast to isomorphisms), see e.g.\ \cite{ToenAffine} for the relevant model category structure.
+To ensure that the assignment of function dg-algebras $X\mapsto \O(X)$ is well-defined, i.e.\ compatible with the weak equivalences of stacks, one has to study dg-algebras up to weak equivalences too, which in this case are given by dg-algebra maps that induce quasi-isomorphisms on the underlying chain complexes.
+In particular, this implies that the function dg-algebra on a stack is just determined up to weak equivalence.
+(The precise statement here is that the assignment of function dg-algebras to stacks is a Quillen functor between certain model categories, see \cite{ToenAffine} and \cite{BSWhomotopy} for the details.)
+As an illustrative example of a stack that is not faithfully encoded by its function dg-algebra, let $G$ be a finite group and consider the quotient stack $\mathbf{B}G := \{\ast\}//G$.
+The latter is a non-trivial stack, namely the classifying stack of principal $G$-bundles.
 The corresponding function dg-algebra $\O(\mathbf{B}G) = C^\bullet(G,\bbK)$ is then given by the group cochains with values in the trivial $G$-representation $\bbK$.
-Taking for example $G=\bbZ_2$, the cyclic group of order $2$, all cohomology groups $H^n(\bbZ_2,\bbK)=0$, for $n\neq 0$, are trivial if $\bbK$ has characteristic zero.
-It then follows that $\O(\mathbf{B}\bbZ_2) \simeq H^0(\bbZ_2,\bbK)\simeq \bbK = \O(\{\ast\})$ is quasi-isomorphic to the function algebra of the point $\{\ast\}$, i.e.\ all information about the group $G=\bbZ_2$ is lost when passing from the stack $\mathbf{B}G$ to its function algebra.
+Taking for example $G=\bbZ_2$, the cyclic group of order $2$, all cohomology groups $H^n(\bbZ_2,\bbK)=0$, for $n\neq 0$, are trivial if $\bbK$ has characteristic zero, and $H^0(\bbZ_2,\bbK)=\bbK$.
+It then follows that $\O(\mathbf{B}\bbZ_2) \simeq \bbK = \O(\{\ast\})$ is weakly equivalent in the model category of dg-algebras to the function algebra of the point $\{\ast\}$, i.e.\ all information about the group $G=\bbZ_2$ is lost when passing from the stack $\mathbf{B}G$ to its function dg-algebra.
 As a consequence, it is in general {\em not} reasonable to quantize a stack $X$ by quantizing its function dg-algebra $\O(X)$.
 We would like to emphasize that these issues arise for {\em finite gauge transformations} and not for infinitesimal gauge transformations.
-In particular, every Lie algebroid $X=Y//\mathfrak{g}$ is completely determined by its function dg-algebra, which in this case is given by the Chevalley-Eilenberg cochains $\O(X) = \mathrm{CE}^\bullet(\mathfrak{g}, \O(Y))$ on the Lie algebra $\mathfrak{g}$ with values in the ordinary function algebra $\O(Y)$ of the affine scheme $Y$. \sk
+In particular, every Lie algebroid $X=Y//\mathfrak{g}$ is completely determined by its function dg-algebra, which in this case is given by the Chevalley-Eilenberg cochains $\O(X) = \mathrm{CE}^\bullet(\mathfrak{g}, \O(Y))$ on the Lie algebra $\mathfrak{g}$ with values in the ordinary function algebra $\O(Y)$ of the affine scheme $Y$.
+As a consequence, such models with infinitesimal gauge transformations may be described within the BRST/BV formalism \cite{FredenhagenRejzner,FredenhagenRejzner2,LinearYM} and its axiomatization in the framework of homotopy AQFT \cite{BSWhomotopy}. \sk